 - An Arm and a Leg: Carnage lops off one of Neely's arms with a bladed tentacle when Neely tackles the Spot and is dragged into the path of Carnage's attack.
 It's Neely's first big Broken Pedestal moment, leading him to snap at Carnage before being reminded of his place.

 - Ascended Fanboy: Neely idolizes Carnage, and while the symbiote rejected him as its new host it did take him along on its journey of self-discovery and improvement.
+He later meets Cletus Kasady, and despite almost ending up being scraped from existence the two of them get along relatively well.

 - Dirty Business: Neely betrays and murders Zeiste, who had offered to help him escape being Carnage's thrall, but takes no pleasure in doing so and confesses he found no beauty in it.
 Had he not done so, Carnage would have killed him.

-- Heel Realization: Neely is mind-raped by Rosvelg, a god tasked with making those damned to Hel relive their sins, and comes to the realization that he was never an artist or making people beautiful by killing them.
+- Heel Realization: Neely is Mind Raped by Rosvelg, a god tasked with making those damned to Hel relive their sins, and comes to the realization that he was never an artist or making people beautiful by killing them.

 - Inadequate Inheritor: He wants to become the new Carnage, but the symbiote repeatedly scorns him for not holding a candle to Cletus Kasady's twisted genius for murder.